Sher-Chowdhury/codingbee_docs/categories/kubernetes/10_environment_variables/environment_variables.md

 # Environment Variables

-Some Docker images, e.g. the [official mysql image](https://hub.docker.com/_/mysql) have options to feed [docker image environment variables](https://hub.docker.com/_/mysql#environment-variables) into the the container.
-These environment are usually optional, but can also be mandatory.
-In the case of the mysql image, only MYSQL_ROOT_PASSWORD is mandatory.
-These environment variables are usually used by an [entrypoint](https://github.com/docker-library/mysql/blob/master/8.0/docker-entrypoint.sh) script.
+Some Docker images, e.g. the [official mysql image](https://hub.docker.com/_/mysql) let's you feed in [docker image environment variables](https://hub.docker.com/_/mysql#environment-variables) into the the container.
+These environment variables are usually optional, but some can be mandatory.
+In the case of the mysql image, the MYSQL_ROOT_PASSWORD variable is mandatory.
+These environment variables are usually used by an [entrypoint](https://github.com/docker-library/mysql/blob/master/8.0/docker-entrypoint.sh) script during a container's launch time.

 Here we're going to look at how we feed in environment variables into a container using kubernetes.
-We'll use the official mysql image for this walkthrough.
+We'll use the official mysql image for this demo.

-The [mysql docker image environment variables](https://hub.docker.com/_/mysql#environment-variables) documentation tells us what env variables are avaliable, so we now construct a pod definition yaml file with the content:
+The [mysql docker image environment variables](https://hub.docker.com/_/mysql#environment-variables) documentation tells us what env variables are available, so we now construct a pod definition yaml file with the content:

 ```yaml
 apiVersion: v1